Ada-Developers-Academy/core-about-ada/about-ada/learning-goals.md

 At the end of this program, students will be able to:

-- Learn how to learn
+- Learn how to Learn
     - Create a model of independent self-learning study skills to facilitate learning new technologies and develop a growth mindset
 - Write Code
     - Implement features in high-level code for medium-sized systems